-Is the oil and gas industry ready for remote inspections?
+Is the oil and gas industry ready for remote inspections??

 In the article Bringing operators to the 21st century, we have explained how companies can nurture a more technologically oriented workforce.
-We've pointed out that in this new business landscape, company owners are looking for opportunities to improve plant reliability, safety, and operational profitability so that could imply digitizing their mobile workforce.
+We've pointed out that in this new business landscape, company owners are looking for opportunities to improve plant reliability, safety, and operational profitability so which could imply digitizing their mobile workforce.

 According to a new study from IBM, 54% of employees around the world want to continue working from home once the covid-19 is no longer a threat.